seoulplay/seoulplay.github.io/_posts/2018-01-01-hello-world.md

 ---
 layout: post
-title: Hello World!
+title: 안녕하세요
 excerpt_separator:  <!--more-->
 ---

-A and B are here!
+A site (under construction) to share our tips and tricks for the city of Seoul